 - The doctor would start by placing their finger just two feet away from your face.

-- Then you are asked to touch the tip of your nose with your index finger, then touch the tip of the doctor’s finger.
+- You are then asked to touch the tip of your nose with your index finger.

 - You would do this as fast as possible, all while the doctor slowly moves their finger away from you.